emupton/random-person-kafka-service/README.md

 SBT, Scala, Docker
 ### Kafka setup
-The kafka image is defined in the `docker-compose.yaml` file, and the `kafka_setup.sh` initialises docker-compose, waits for the kafka image to startup, and then will create a `random_people` topic with the appropriate configuration (3 partitions and a replication factor of 1).
+The kafka image is defined in the `docker-compose.yaml` file, and the `kafka_setup.sh` initialises docker-compose, waits for the kafka image to startup, and then will create a `RandomPeople` topic with the appropriate configuration (3 partitions and a replication factor of 1).

 To run: